Sclerotia (beetle): Description and ecology

 The identification of Luciolinae species in southeast Asia can be difficult due to similar colour patterns, with most species showing brownish or yellowish upper sides.
 Although Sclerotia species are no exception, they are united by distinctive internal features such as the eponymous three sclerites that surround the aedeagal sheath in the reproductive organ of the males, a unique feature within the subfamily.
-These sclerites are attachement sites for muscles, but their exact function in reproduction is unclear, and the mating process has not yet been observed.
+These sclerites are attachment sites for muscles, but their exact function in reproduction is unclear, and the mating process has not yet been observed.
 Sclerotia is furthermore characterised by parallel and longitudinal rows of punctures over most of the elytra (forewings).
 The light organ is either U or heart-shaped.

 The larvae are known of three Sclerotia species; these are aquatic and swim on their backs just below the water surface.
-In in the related genus Abscondita, in contrast, the larvae are probably terrestrial.
+In the related genus Abscondita, in contrast, the larvae are probably terrestrial.
 The first and second instars might use bristles that extend sidewards as gills, while later instars lack gills.
 Defensive glands seem to be absent in the larvae.